DataDog/documentation/content/en/tracing/profiler/getting_started.md

 Datadog Ruby Profiler is currently in public beta.
 We strongly advise evaluating the profiler in a non-sensitive environment before deploying in production.
 </div>

-The Datadog Profiler requires MRI Ruby 2.1+ and **CPU-time profiles are only available on Linux platforms**.
+The Datadog Profiler requires MRI Ruby 2.1+. **Wall time profiling is available for users on every platform (including macOS and Windows), but CPU time profiles are currently only available on Linux platforms**.
 To begin profiling applications:

 1. If you are already using Datadog, upgrade your agent to version [7.20.2][1]+ or [6.20.2][1]+.